 About Union Market District

-Union Market District has an authentic soul that permeates everything inside it.
-From its roots born over 200 years ago, Union Market District continues to be a unifier for the community, a textural gathering place with soul.
-Here, creativity is inspired, stories of our people are celebrated, and consequential strangers are vital to our fabric.
+Union Market District’s distinct authenticity permeates everything around it.
+From roots born over 200 years ago, this place continues as a unifier for community, a textural gathering place with soul.
+Creativity is inspired here, stories are shared and celebrated, and consequential strangers are vital to our neighborhood.

 1871